-- 1 worm mold.
-You can find these at craft stores.
+- 1 worm mold (You can find these at craft stores.
 I got mine from a child's "mad scientist" candy kit.
 You can also obviously use any other candy mold you'd like.
 I know of a guy who used Legos somehow; just make sure that you're using a food-grade plastic.)

 - 1 sheet waxed paper

-Step 1: Dust your worm mold with cornstarch.
+- Dust your worm mold with cornstarch.
 Dust it well enough to cover it completely but not so well that you're going to mess with the shape of your worms.
-Place in the freezer for later.
+Place the mold in the freezer for later.

-Step 2: Dissolve the agar agar powder, salt, sugar, and any optional coloring or flavoring with a little of the fruit juice in your saucepan.
+- Dissolve the agar agar powder, salt, sugar, and any optional coloring or flavoring with a little of the fruit juice in your saucepan.
 Let stand a few (maybe 5) minutes before applying to heat.
 Stir.

 - Add the rest of the fruit juice to the pan.
-Place the pan (with all your yummy ingredients) on the stove and bring to a boil over medium heat.
+Place the pan on the stove and bring to a boil over medium heat.
 Stirring constantly, boil until the mixture becomes thick.
-Think of the glue you used to make that one kid eat in grammar school, or that you ate in grammar school...
+Think of the glue you used to make that one kid eat in grammar school or the glue that you ate in grammar school.
 Remove from heat.

-Step 4: Take your dusted molds out of the freezer and place on a stable area ( a cleared counter top would be wonderful!)
-Now carefully but quickly (this stuff is hot, folks!) dab the mixture into the molds.
-Too much and they'll look weird, too little and they'll look weird, so just experiment!
+- Take your dusted molds out of the freezer and place on a stable area (a cleared countertop would be wonderful!).
+Now, carefully but quickly (this stuff is hot, folks!) dab the mixture into the molds.
+Too much and they'll look weird; too little and they'll look weird, so just experiment!

-Step 6: Scrape off any of the mixture that is left over (not settled into the molds) and shape into whatever shapes you'd like.
+- Scrape off any of the mixture that is left over (not settled into the molds) and shape it into whatever shapes you'd like.
 Place all of these and the mold (with the mixture in it) into the freezer for about 30 minutes.